Contact Us for a Free Consultation (213) 542-0979

 Prior Domestic Violence Conviction

 There is another way that I've seen domestic violence cases filed as felonies, and that's if you have a prior conviction for a domestic violence case.
-That would certainly bode in favor of the prosecutors filing the case as a felony versus a misdemeanor.
+That would certainly be in favor of the prosecutors filing the case as a felony rather than a misdemeanor.
+The prosecutor, as the representative of the state, has the discretion to decide how to charge a case based on the evidence and the law.

 However, that doesn't mean they have to file it as a felony.
 I've seen people getting convicted of misdemeanors and then picking up a new domestic violence case that was filed as a misdemeanor again.
-So, it really depends on a number of different factors.
+Therefore, it ultimately depends on several key factors.

-One big factor is whether it is the same victim.
+A significant factor is whether it involves the same victim.
 You keep hitting the same victim over and over again.
 Obviously, you're going to be in a position where you're looking at a felony charge.
-Also, they're going to look at the conduct.
+Additionally, they will examine the conduct.
 What happened?
 Was it dangerous?
 Did you threaten the other person's life?
 Did you use a weapon?

 Victim Can't Drop Domestic Violence Charges

 Everything is not what it seems in domestic violence cases.
 Sometimes, people will call me up and tell me my significant other has decided they don't want me prosecuted.
 They've called the prosecutor.
-They've called the police, and they've told them they don't want me prosecuted, so are the charges going to be dropped?
+They've called the police and told them they don't want me prosecuted, so will the charges be dropped?
 The answer is a very simple, quick no.

 The prosecutors don't care what your significant other says after the fact.
 They're going to look at what they said at the time.
-They're going to look at what evidence they have.
+They're going to review the evidence they have.
 If they've got pictures of injuries, witnesses who are saying you hit your significant other, and your significant other saying you hit them, they're going to file the case regardless of what you say.

 Why?
 Because it's not your significant other against you, it's the People of the State of California against you.
-The People of the State of California have decided that they're going to treat domestic violence cases very seriously, take away the offending party's gun rights, put him on probation, and send him to prison, depending, again, on what the circumstances of the case are.
+The People of the State of California have decided that they're going to treat domestic violence cases very seriously, take away the offending party's gun rights, put him on probation, and send him to prison, depending, again, on the circumstances of the case.
+A conviction can have long-lasting consequences, affecting your rights, your freedom, and your future.

 So, if you're concerned about whether your case is going to be filed as a felony or a misdemeanor related to a domestic violence or spousal abuse charge, pick up the phone.
 Let's sit down and talk.
 Let's get to the nitty-gritty.
 Let's get to the bottom line.

-It's essential to understand the complexities of your case and the potential strategies to either avoid charges or reduce the severity.
+Understanding the complexities of your case and the potential strategies to either avoid charges or reduce the severity is crucial.
 This is where legal counsel becomes invaluable.
 Contact a Los Angeles domestic violence attorney at our law firm to review the details of your case and receive the guidance you need.
+You don't have to face this alone.

 With over twenty-five years of experience and having defended thousands of people, I've navigated the complexities of domestic violence cases.
-I understand what factors are crucial, what doesn't matter, and how to effectively manage a domestic violence case.
+I understand the crucial factors, those that don't matter, and how to manage a domestic violence case effectively.
 You can trust that you're in capable hands.

 About the Author